Mozart and Friends

 (1756–1791)

-The Church of the Holy Trinity is a Roman Catholic church in the town of Drnholec, district Breclav.
-The late Baroque building designed by architect František Antonín Grimm was built in 1750-1757.
-It replaced an older Gothic church, subsequently rebuilt as a rectory.
+The Church of the Holy Trinity is a Roman Catholic church in the market town of Drnholec, Břeclav district.
+The late Baroque building, designed by architect František Antonín Grimm, was built between 1750 and 1757.
+It replaced an older Gothic church, which was subsequently converted into a rectory.
 The church serves as the parish church of the Drnholec parish and is protected as a cultural monument of the Czech Republic.
-The church is a single-nave oriented building with a cross plan, with a rectangular nave slightly widened by short arms on the sides.
-The eastern side of the nave is enclosed by a segmental chancel, flanked by quadrilateral sacristy and chapel buildings, with oratories on the first floor.
-The western part of the nave is enclosed by a front with the main entrance, flanked by a double tower with belfries.
-The façade of the west front is covered by pilasters bearing a buttress topped by a triangular gable.
+The church is a single-nave, oriented building with a cross-shaped ground plan, with a rectangular nave slightly extended by short arms on the sides.
+The eastern side of the nave is closed by a segmental chancel, supplemented on the sides by square sacristy and chapel buildings, with oratories on the upper floor.
+The western part of the nave is closed by a facade with the main entrance, supplemented on the sides by a twin tower with bell towers.
+The facade of the western front is covered by pilasters supporting a risalit topped by a triangular gable.
 Above the entrance portal is a balcony window.
-Other windows are broken in the sidewalls of the nave and in the chancel.
-The facades of the church are divided by corner lysens.
-A massive dividing cornice encircles the building at the roof level.
+Other windows are broken through in the side walls of the nave and in the chancel.
+The facades of the church are divided by corner pilaster strips.
+A massive dividing cornice runs around the building at roof level.
 The main altar of the church is contemporary, with sculptural decoration by Ondřej Schweigl.
-In the middle of the altar is a painting of the Holy Trinity by Josef Stern, with statues of Sts.
-Cyril and Methodius are on either side.
-In the nave, there are two opposite retabular altars with paintings by Josef Stern.
-The front pulpit, baptismal font and organ case are also original.
-In the towers hangs a large bell from 1829, and two smaller bells from 1919.
+In the middle of it is a painting of the Holy Trinity by Josef Stern, with statues of Saints Cyril and Methodius on the sides.
+In the nave there are two opposing retable altars with paintings by Josef Stern.
+The wall-mounted pulpit, baptismal font and organ case are also original.
+In the towers hang a large bell from 1829, and two smaller bells from 1919.